A Family of Direct Injected 2-Strokes

 15- to 300-horsepower.

 Simply put, Bombardier Recreational Products has reinvented the venerable outboard motor.
-Dubbed E-TEC the family of direct-injected 2-stroke Evinrude motors are available in a broad array of ratings including: 15, 25, 30, 40, 50, 60, 75 and 90 horsepower.
+Dubbed E-TEC, its family of direct-injected 2-stroke Evinrude motors are available in a broad array of ratings including: 15, 25, 30, 40, 50, 60, 75 and 90 horsepower.
 They are easy to operate and are fuel efficient.

 At Evinrude's Stuart, Florida test facility I tested E-TEC motors rigged on a variety of boats ranging from a 16 to 34 feet.
 What I learned during the press briefing and on the water convinced me that with the introduction of the new Evinrudes, boating has just become easier.